Petroleum: Fossil petroleum

-As further layers settled to the sea or lake bed, intense heat and pressure built up in the lower regions.
+As further layers settled into the sea or lake bed, intense heat and pressure built up in the lower regions.
 This process caused the organic matter to change, first into a waxy material known as kerogen, found in various oil shales around the world, and then with more heat into liquid and gaseous hydrocarbons via a process known as catagenesis.
-Formation of petroleum occurs from hydrocarbon pyrolysis in a variety of mainly endothermic reactions at high temperature or pressure, or both.
+Formation of petroleum occurs from hydrocarbon pyrolysis in a variety of mainly endothermic reactions at high temperatures or pressures, or both.
 These phases are described in detail below.

 Anaerobic decay

 In the absence of plentiful oxygen, aerobic bacteria were prevented from decaying the organic matter after it was buried under a layer of sediment or water.
 However, anaerobic bacteria were able to reduce sulfates and nitrates among the matter to H2S and N2 respectively by using the matter as a source for other reactants.
-Due to such anaerobic bacteria, at first this matter began to break apart mostly via hydrolysis: polysaccharides and proteins were hydrolyzed to simple sugars and amino acids respectively.
-These were further anaerobically oxidized at an accelerated rate by the enzymes of the bacteria: e.g., amino acids went through oxidative deamination to imino acids, which in turn reacted further to ammonia and α-keto acids.
+Due to such anaerobic bacteria, at first, this matter began to break apart mostly via hydrolysis: polysaccharides and proteins were hydrolyzed to simple sugars and amino acids respectively.
+These were further anaerobically oxidized at an accelerated rate by the enzymes of the bacteria: e.g., proteins went through oxidative deamination to amino acids, which in turn reacted further to ammonia and α-keto acids.
 Monosaccharides in turn ultimately decayed to CO2 and methane.
-The anaerobic decay products of amino acids, monosaccharides, phenols and aldehydes combined to fulvic acids.
+The anaerobic decay products of amino acids, monosaccharides, phenols and aldehydes combined into fulvic acids.
 Fats and waxes were not extensively hydrolyzed under these mild conditions.